priyanshuborole/ToDo-List/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ppborole2002@gmail.com
+If you have any feedback, please reach out to me at ppborole2002@gmail.com